nim-lang/Nim/doc/tut1.rst

 programming.
 If you overload a procedure (two procedures with the same name but of different types or with different sets of arguments are said to be overloaded), the procedure to use is determined at compile-time.
 Methods, on the other hand, depend on objects that inherit from the `RootObj`.
-This is something that will be covered in much greater depth in the `second part of the tutorial<tut2.html#object-oriented-programming-dynamic-dispatch>`_.
+This is something that is covered in much greater depth in the `second part of the tutorial<tut2.html#object-oriented-programming-dynamic-dispatch>`_.